NijiDigital/forge-ios-niji/README.md

 git submodule add https://github.com/NijiDigital/forge-ios-niji.git forge
 ```

-/!\ Use the url HTTPS for the CI/CD /!\
+:warning: WARNING : For add submodule use the url HTTPS for the CI/CD connection

 Add import in your `Fastfile` :